Inspect previous app states using IntelliTrace step-back in Visual Studio (Visual Studio Enterprise)

 A camera icon appears next to the events for which snapshots are available.

-For performance reasons, snapshots are not taken when you step very quickly.
+For performance reasons, snapshots aren't taken when you step quickly.
 If no camera icon appears next to the step, try stepping more slowly.

 Navigate and view snapshots